aclark4life/blog/2010/03/30/a-new-plone-book/index.rst

 This book does not make that assumption and tries to cover everything you may need to know after installing your operating system up to that point.

-In Chapter 1, we cover installing and running Python on three popular operating systems: Mac OS X 10.6 (my main squeeze), Windows 7, and Ubuntu 9.10 (Debian is my main production server squeeze).
-Other operating systems are welcome; your mileage may vary.
+In Chapter 1, we cover installing and running Python on three popular operating systems: Mac OS X 10.6, Windows 7, and Ubuntu 9.10.

 Buildout
 --------

-This book is largely a response to the whole "Oh no!
+This book is largely a response to the "Oh no!
 I have to use Buildout to install Plone and its add-ons!" sentiment that has been prevalent since Buildout was first introduced to Plone several years ago.
 I don't know if Buildout was the "right" way to go, but I do know that I love using it and I would like to help others feel the same way.

 The bottom line is this: Plone made a conscious decision to "become more Pythonic" by using eggs.
 With that choice came more complexity from potential conflicts between eggs.
 Buildout is one solution to that problem.
 Unfortunately, it introduces other problems like cryptic error messages and a certain too-many-moving-parts-ness.